epitrochoider/prime-healthcare-challenge/README.md

 # Prime Assessment Requirements:

-1. DONE: Create an Angular (version 4) app that consumes some type of public JSON web service and uses the results - your choice on which web service and which control.
+1. **Completed:** Create an Angular (version 4) app that consumes some type of public JSON web service and uses the results - your choice on which web service and which control.

-2. DONE: Demonstrates understanding of module and component architecture
+2. **Completed:** Demonstrates understanding of module and component architecture

-3. DONE: Demonstrate use of RxJS
+3. **Completed:** Demonstrate use of RxJS

-4. DONE: Include at least one unit test
+4. **Completed:** Include at least one unit test

-5. DONE: Use best practices - clean code, comments, error handling, etc
+5. **Completed:** Use best practices - clean code, comments, error handling, etc

-6. DONE: Track how long it takes you to complete this task
+6. **Completed:** Track how long it takes you to complete this task

-7. DONE: Put the project on Github and send it back for review
+7. **Completed:** Put the project on Github and send it back for review

-8. DONE: Utilizes component routing
+8. **Completed:** Utilizes component routing

-9. DONE: Demonstrate data binding
+9. **Completed:** Demonstrate data binding

-10. DONE: Demonstrate passing data between components with Inputs
+10. **Completed:** Demonstrate passing data between components with Inputs

-11. DONE: Demonstrate a basic understanding of HTML/CSS for UI layout and styling
+11. **Completed:** Demonstrate a basic understanding of HTML/CSS for UI layout and styling

-Extra credit for:
+# Prime Assessment Requirements:
 1. Using zone.js - Using, but not yet deliberately
-2. DONE: Demonstrate use of functional programming and be prepared to share why it's a good fit for the case you choose
+2. **Completed:** Demonstrate use of functional programming and be prepared to share why it's a good fit for the case you choose